 by Briar Prescott

-Personally, I love the geeky unrequited best friend love trope with the third party person that’s going to be the “practice” run that the protagonist ends up with.
+Personally, I love the geeky unrequited best friend love trope with the third party person that will be the “practice” run that the protagonist ends up with.
 Love it.

-What I can’t get behind is the how different the character on the cover of the book looks from the character description as you’re reading.
-The cover model is confident while Andy is portrayed as messy and an old-school version “geeky-sidekick”.
-I don’t like it, I mean, I like it but I don’t think the cover is an accurate depiction of the contents of the book.
+What I can’t get behind is how different the character on the book’s cover looks from the character description as you’re reading.
+The cover model is confident, while Andy is portrayed as messy and an old-school version of a “geeky-sidekick.”
+I wouldn’t say I like it; I mean, I like it, but I don’t think the cover accurately depicts the book’s contents.

 2. So You Want to Talk About Race